Giona2/3D-Printing-Hub/README.md

 - Raspberry Pi compatible touchscreen (opitonal)
 ## Installation
 1. Plug in the MicroSD card to the computer and run RPi Imager 1.1.
 Click on choose device -> the model Pi you are using 1.2.
 Click on choose OS -> Other raspberry Pi OS -> Raspberry Pi OS Lite 1.3.
 Click on choose storage -> the name of the MicroSD card 1.4.
 Click next
   1.5.
 Click edit properties -> Edit and change the settings as needed (SSH is optional, but is not used)
 2. If you have a touchscreen, look for the setup instructions online.
 The model and instructions I used can be found [here](https://www.raspberrypi.com/documentation/accessories/display.html)
 3. Power the Raspberry Pi with the USB-C cable and (if you do not have a touchscreen) plug in the HDMI micro cord into your monitor
-4. Login to your account and
+4. Login to your account in the terminal
+5. Type this command: sudo apt update && sudo apt upgrade ; sudo apt install git
+6. Finally, type this command and follow the prompts: